Submit Article

 What Were the Facts of This Case?

-The appellant, VBR, is a 48-year-old Singapore permanent resident who works as an IT manager at a multinational corporation.
-The respondent, VBS, is a 45-year-old Singapore permanent resident who was previously employed as a data analyst but ceased employment on 23 April 2025.
-They married in July 2006 and have two children, a son aged 16 and a daughter aged 13 (the "Children").
+The Appellant, VBR, is a 48-year-old Singapore Permanent Resident employed as an IT manager at a multinational corporation.
+The Respondent, VBS, is a 45-year-old Singapore Permanent Resident who previously worked as a data analyst.
+The parties married in July 2006 and have two children: a son currently aged 16 and a daughter aged 13 (collectively, the "Children").
+Following the commencement of divorce proceedings in April 2017 and the granting of Interim Judgment in August 2017, the parties have been engaged in protracted litigation regarding the financial support of their children.

 How Did the Court Analyse the Issues?